microsoft/service-fabric-observer/Documentation/ETW.md

 ## FabricObserver ETW Support

 FabricObserver employs EventSource events for ETW.
 There are two key pieces to this support.
+This is a feature typically used by internal Microsoft teams.
+Generally, you should disable this feature unless you have a way to push EventSource ETW to Azure Kusto.

 - FabricObserverETWProvider is the default name of the EventSource provider.
 You can customize this name by changing the value of the Application parameter ObserverManagerETWProviderName.
 Doing so is unnecessary unless you have a more advanced scenario (like multiple instance of FO running on the same node).